 1.2 Statistics Program vs. Statistics Programming Language

-A statistics program is an application that allows to execute statistical analyses.
-A statistics programming language is a programming language that allows to define command sequences that can be compiled or interpreted to execute statistical analyses.
+A statistics program is an application that enables statistical analyses.
+A statistics programming language is a programming language that allows the user to define command sequences that can be compiled or interpreted to perform statistical analyses.

-The work of McNamara (2018) summarizes some essential properties that a modern statistics program should have, such as availability, support for numerous analysis methods and simple presentation of the results.
+The work of McNamara (2018) summarizes some essential properties that a modern statistics program should have, such as availability, support for numerous analysis methods, and simple presentation of the results.
 These properties are fulfilled by the program R.

-What is R and why R?
+What is R and Why R?

 R is both a statistics programming language and a statistics program.
-It is a self-contained environment for calculations and has the capability to also display graphical output.
+It is a self-contained environment for calculations and can also display graphical output.
 In R, a wide variety of numerical and statistical tasks can be performed.
-Simple numerical calculations as you would normally do on a hand calculator can be carried out, but also complex algorithms can be programmed and executed.
+Simple numerical calculations, as you would normally do on a hand calculator, can be carried out, but also complex algorithms can be programmed and executed.
 The results can be displayed immediately in a graphic window.
-This integrative approach of R as an open and transparent programming language and the direct display of graphical results is one of the main advantages of R, which has turned it into one of the most popular statistical programs.
-(R Core Team, n.d.-a)
+This integrative approach of R is one of its main advantages.
+Being an open and transparent programming language with the ability to directly display graphical results has turned it into one of the most popular statistical programs (R Core Team, n.d.-a).